Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 It also features an aluminum alloy guard that covers the blade and only retracts during the cutting operation, lowering the probability of accidental cuts.
 But like with all the circular saws, extreme caution is necessary during use.

 So pretty much standard stuff.
-You also get the dust extraction port with the vacuum attachment, which allows for a cleaner working environment and better cutting line visibility.
+You also get the dust extraction port with the vacuum attachment, allowing for a cleaner working environment and better visibility of cutting lines.

 The blades included are not exceptional, and if you want to get the best performance out of this little guy, invest in better blades.
 However, it does take 5in blades as well, which is a bonus in a depth cutting capability.